nanonext provides high-performance HTTP/WebSocket client and server capabilities built on NNG’s networking stack with Mbed TLS for secure connections.

 ws$close()- Close the connection -

-ws$id- Unique connection identifier
+ws$id- Unique integer connection identifier

-5. HTTP Streaming
+HTTP Streaming Handlers

 handler_stream() enables HTTP streaming using chunked

-transfer encoding.
-This supports Server-Sent Events (SSE),
+transfer encoding, supporting Server-Sent Events (SSE),

 newline-delimited JSON (NDJSON), and custom streaming formats.
+Like

 conns <- list()